New companies rush to drill at Spindletop Hill in early 1900s.

-With signs of Spindletop production dropping, Buffalo Oil shifted operations to nearby Batson, but the exploration company’s luck did not improve.
+With signs of Spindletop production dropping, Buffalo Oil shifted operations to nearby Batson, where a 1903 well drilled by W.L.
+Douglas’ Paraffine Oil Company produced 600 barrels of oil a day from a depth of 790 feet.
+But the exploration company’s luck did not improve.

-As the Batson field reached its peak monthly production of 2,608,200 barrels of oil in early 1902, a fire swept through the crowded oilfield on March 16.
+As the Batson field reached its peak monthly production of 2.6 million barrels of oil, a fire swept through the crowded oilfield.

 “The fire burned furiously for several hours and though there were no fire appliances on the field, it is doubtless if equipment could have been used owing to the intense heat generated by the flames,” noted the Petroleum Review and Mining News.